ruby-amqp/march_hare/README.md

-# Hot Bunnies, a JRuby RabbitMQ Client
+# March Hare, a JRuby RabbitMQ Client

-Hot Bunnies is an idiomatic, fast and well-maintained (J)Ruby DSL on top of the [RabbitMQ Java client](http://www.rabbitmq.com/api-guide.html).
+March Hare is an idiomatic, fast and well-maintained (J)Ruby DSL on top of the [RabbitMQ Java client](http://www.rabbitmq.com/api-guide.html).
 It strives to combine strong parts of the Java client with over 4 years of experience using and developing [Ruby amqp gem](http://rubyamqp.info) and [Bunny](http://rubybunny.info).

-## Why Hot Bunnies
+## Why March Hare

  * Concurrency support on the JVM is excellent, with many tools & approaches available.
 Lets make use of it.
  * RabbitMQ Java client is rock solid and supports every RabbitMQ feature.
 Very nice.
  * It is screaming fast thanks to all the heavy duty being done in the pretty efficient & lightweight Java code.
  * It uses synchronous APIs where it makes sense and asynchronous APIs where it makes sense.
 Some other [Ruby RabbitMQ clients](https://github.com/ruby-amqp) only use one or the other.
  * [amqp gem](https://github.com/ruby-amqp/amqp) has certain amount of baggage it cannot drop because of backwards compatibility concerns.
-Hot Bunnies is a clean room design, much more open to radical new ideas.
+March Hare is a clean room design, much more open to radical new ideas.

-## What Hot Bunnies is not
+## What March Hare is not

-Hot Bunnies is not
+March Hare is not

  * A replacement for the RabbitMQ Java client
  * An attempt to re-create 100% of the amqp gem API on top of the Java client